 Just as there are different yoga asanas for different results, each of the yoga breathing exercises can give you a unique benefit.
-When you’re trying to choose one for yourself, you should take into consideration your individual constitution and your personal goals:
+When you’re trying to choose one for yourself, you should take into consideration your constitution and your personal goals:

 - Kapalabhati pranayama creates an internal fire.
-It is considered the most effective technique for detoxing and for clearing the channels of energy within the body.
+It is considered the most effective technique for detoxing and clearing the channels of energy within the body.
 If you’re feeling sluggish and lethargic, this is a good choice.

 - Nadi Shodhana or Kumbhaka offers a sense of clarity and balance to your mind.
 It equalizes both sides of the brain and brings harmony to your state of being.
 If you have an important task to complete or are struggling with a decision, this is the right exercise for you.